alicemunsal/dohex/DoHex2.md

 Each component is developed separately; is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 Component functionalities can only be used through its own ports.
 We can think components like in memory **Microservices**.

+All the components

-Each component can have a different complexity but must
+Each component can have a different complexity, we can omit unnecessary parts.

 Key points of the DoHex:
 *